marcusoftnet/marcusoftnet.github.io/_posts/2016-10-03-move-the-information-to-the-authority-considered-harmful.md

 How can anyone take in sufficient information, understand the complete problem and context to make wise decisions for all those point?
 In short; you can't.

-The only sane thing ([or …](/2016/10/move-the-information-to-the-authority-considered-harmful.html#move-the-authority-to-the-information)) to do is to ask for simplifications, summarisations, briefs and then trust that that compilation of all the context, information and situations on the floor is done correctly and then … make the *correct decision*
+The only sane thing ([or …](/2016/10/move-the-information-to-the-authority-considered-harmful.html#move-the-authority-to-the-information)) to do is to ask for simplifications, summarizations, briefs and then trust that that compilation of all the context, information and situations on the floor is done correctly and then … make the *correct decision*

 Whatever decision you do make it seems to always cause people to be upset or angry with the decision you made.
 They say; "they simply don't get it"